oneops/oneops-training/includes/user-1-beginner-8-conclusion.md

 # Conclusion

-> And what is next?
+> And what is next...

 ## OneOps